MateuszKonatkowski/Hybrid-SeleniumEasy-Test-Automation-Framework/README.md

 #### Configuration Management:
 Easily configure test environments, browsers, and other settings using external properties files.

+#### Selenium WebDriver Integration:
+The framework seamlessly integrates with Selenium WebDriver for easy web automation.

 #### TestNG Integration:
 Harness the full capabilities of TestNG for test execution, parallelization, and reporting.